henkvancann/ctwg-main-glossary/README_SPLIT_FILES.md

 ## General info

+Note:

-The JSON file `specs.unsplit.json` is a one time back-up of `specs.json`.
+- The JSON file `specs.unsplit.json` is a one time back-up of `specs.json`.
+- The `spec.json file will have multiple new entries, one entry per defined term.
+The file can grow large.
+- The file is written without newlines.
+If you want to make it readable, run a code beautifier.
+- Make sure that at the end this entry **"account":"trustoverip"** is correct

 ## How to split terms_and_definitions.md